EL1909/bavarian-cristus-PP4/README.md

 ## Credits

+- All media content uploaded to the website belong to me.

+## Acknowledgements

 - First of all to my family, for allowing me the time to accomplish this classes.
 - I'll like to give a credit to [Paul Thomas O'Riordan](https://github.com/paulie-o74) for hosting our weekly thursday meetings, and to "The people from the future", [Tony Albanese](https://github.com/tony-albanese), [Roshna Vakkeel](https://github.com/RoshnaVakkeel) and [Vivi Gnutz](https://github.com/vivignutz).